junxit/us-congress-bills-113/metadata.md

 - 2014-01-16 — Introduced in Senate
 - 2014-01-16 — Read twice and referred to the Committee on Rules and Administration.
+- 2014-04-09 — Committee on Rules and Administration.
+Ordered to be reported without amendment favorably.
+- 2014-04-10 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2014-04-10 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2014-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 357.